nataliemichelsen/Project-3/public/assets/info/INSTRUCTIONS.md

   ☐ Use ReactJS
   ☐ Have real-world functionality or value
   ☐ Use Node and Express Web Server
-  ☐ Backed by MySQL or MongoDB Database with a Sequelize or Mongoose ORM ☐ Use both GET and POST routes for retrieving and adding new data ☐ Be deployed using Heroku with data
+  ☐ Backed by MySQL Database with a Sequelize
+  ☐ Use both GET and POST routes for retrieving and adding new data ☐ Be deployed using Heroku with data
   ☐ Utilize three libraries / packages / technologies not discuss in class